Probing Instantaneous Single-Molecule Chirality in the Planar Ground State of Formic Acid

 In Fig.~\ref{Fig2}, we show the structure of the vibronic ground state of formic acid.
 There are nine vibrational normal modes: seven in-plane and two out-of-plane deformations.
-When considering small amplitude displacements in the vibrational ground state of formic acid, only the latter two are of interest in the current context.
-Panels~(a) and (b) show the molecule's structure at the classical turning points of the respective wagging and torsional normal modes.
+When considering small amplitude displacements in the vibrational ground state of formic acid, only the latter two are of interest in the current context, while for larger displacements, nonlinearities will kick in.
+Panels~(a) and (b) show the molecule's structure at the classical turning points of the respective torsional and wagging normal modes.
 In the harmonic approximation, the ground-state wavefunction as a function of the generalized coordinates of the normal modes is a product of two Gaussian functions.
+Coulomb explosion does not sense the normal-mode coordinates but the position coordinates of the individual atoms.
+The transformation of the ground state to this experimentally accessible coordinates is shown in Fig.~\ref{Fig2}(c).
+This shows that, within the ground state, the position of the two H atoms with respect to the plane spanned by the heavy atoms is highly anti-correlated.
+Such ground-state correlations have recently been experimentally confirmed, as well, for a larger molecule \cite{Tillground}.

 The broad distribution of the out-of-plane angle of the proton momenta suggests the use of $\cos{\theta_{k_\mathrm{H2}}}$ as an indicator of the chirality.
 It is given by the triple product (see Refs. \cite{Pitzer_2016,Fehre2019})